-Most organizations, however, have opted for a hybrid return-to-work model, where only a limited number of employees are in the physical workspace at one time.
-Now, employees who switched to remote work several months ago must be reboarded and helped to adapt to the new normal at the office.
+While some organizations have opted to have their employees work 100% remotely most organizations have opted for a hybrid return-to-work model, where employees are in the physical workspace on certain days of the week and work from home on others.
+Now, employees who either switched to remote work two years ago or who have never actually worked in the office at all must be reboarded and helped to adapt to the new normal.

 Employee reboarding under the lens of COVID-19, however, is very different.
-Instead of reboarding one or a few employees, you’re reboarding most or all of your employees at the same time, which possibly means less one-on-one time and a strain on your resources.
+Instead of reboarding one or a few employees, you’re reboarding most or all of your workforce at the same time, which possibly means less one-on-one time and a strain on your resources.

 The goal of reboarding has changed too.
-Reboarded employees must adapt to the new hybrid work model, where only some of their coworkers are in the office at one time and social distancing protocols must continue to be observed.
+Reboarded employees must adapt to the new hybrid work model, where they may not be in the office every day.
 Concurrently, employees are also attempting to return to their productivity levels before COVID-19 and a semblance of “business as usual”.

-In short, employee reboarding is about the employee experience: helping your employees emotionally reconnect with the work.
+In short, employee reboarding is about the employee experience: helping your employees emotionally reconnect with the work and their coworkers.

 Keeping your employees safe and informed is one of the most critical aspects of your employee reboarding strategy.

 Most of your communication will likely come from managers, so it’s important to give them the resources and support they need to be comfortable with delivering workplace updates and answering any feedback or concerns from their direct reports.